williamjwang/williamjwang.github.io/README.md

-This is my personal webpage repository, which contains the files and images I feature on my personal website.
-This is currently a work in progress, and I am working hard to make it as clean as possible.
+This is my personal webpage repository, which contains the files I feature on my personal website.

 My webpage address: williamjwang.github.io